-Sumitomo Chemical regards respect for human rights as part of the foundation for its business continuity.
-We are continuing to make a group-wide effort to address this as a material issue for management, and provide disclosures on our measures and progress.
+$Sumitom o Chemical \, regards \, respect \, for \, human \, rights \, as \, part \, of \, the \, foundation \, for \, business \, continuation. \, We \, are \, continuing \, to \, make \, continuing \, to \, make \, continuing \, to \, make \, continuing \, to \, continuing \, to \, continuing \, to \, continuing \, to \, continuing \, continuing$ a Group-wide effort to address this as a material issue to be addressed as management priorities, and provide disclosures on our measures and progress.
 In order to accelerate its efforts on human rights, Sumitomo Chemical formulated the Sumitomo Chemical Group Human Rights Policy in April 2019, based on the Universal Declaration of Human Rights, the International Labor Organization Declaration on Fundamental Principles and Rights at Work, the Ten Principles of the United Nations Global Compact, and the United Nations Guiding Principles on Business and Human Rights.
 At the same time, we established the Human Rights Promotion Committee, a committee tasked with promoting our human rights initiatives.
-In order to pursue a group-wide effort to respect human rights, we are committed to ensuring that all Group companies in Japan and overseas are fully aware of the Human Rights Policy and take action on these principles.
+In order to pursue a Group-wide effort to respect human rights, we are committed to ensuring that all Group companies in Japan and overseas are fully aware of the Human Rights Policy and take action on these principles.